encode/django-rest-framework/docs/tutorial/1-serialization.md

     from django.views.decorators.csrf import csrf_exempt
     from rest_framework.renderers import JSONRenderer
     from rest_framework.parsers import JSONParser
-    from snippets.models import Snippet
+    from .models import Snippet
-    from snippets.serializers import SnippetSerializer
+    from .serializers import SnippetSerializer

 The root of our API is going to be a view that supports listing all the existing snippets, or creating a new snippet.